apple/foundationdb/documentation/sphinx/source/backups.rst

     blobstore://<api_key>[:<secret>]@<hostname>[:<port>]/<name>[?<param>=<value>[&<param>=<value>]...]

       <api_key> - API key to use for authentication
       <secret> - API key's secret.
 Optional.
-If unspecified, secret will be looked up in blob credential sources.
       <hostname> - Remote hostname or IP address to connect to
       <port> - Remote port to connect to.
 Optional.
 Default is 80.
       <name> - Name of backup.
 It can contain '/' characters, to place backups into a folder-like structure.

       <param>=<value> - Optional URL parameters.
 See below for details.

+If <secret> is not specified, it will be looked up in :ref:`blob credential sources<blob-credential-files>`.

 An example blob store Backup URL would be ``blobstore://myKey:mySecret@something.domain.com:80/dec_1_2017_0400``.